hbctraining/Intro-to-R/lessons/01_introR-R-and-RStudio.md

 ## Interacting with data in R

 R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
-We had previously downloaded two files to our working directory.
-Since we will be working with these files over the course of the workshop, let's take a few minutes to familiarize ourselves with the data.
+Let's take a few minutes to add files to the folders we created and familiarize ourselves with the data.

+### Adding files to your working directory

+You can access the files we need for this workshop using the links provided below.
+If you right click on the link, and "Save link as..".
+Choose `~/Desktop/Intro-to-R/data` as the destination of the file.
+You should now see the file appear in your working directory. **We will discuss these files a bit later in the lesson.**

+* Download the **normalized counts file** by right clicking on [this link](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionII/data/counts.rpkm.csv)
+* Download **metadata file** using [this link](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv)

+> *NOTE:* If the files download automatically to some other location on your laptop, you can move them to the your working directory using your file explorer or finder (outside RStudio), or navigating to the files in the `Files` tab of the bottom right panel of RStudio

 ### The dataset

 In this example dataset, we have collected whole brain samples from 12 mice and want to evaluate expression differences between them.
 The expression data represents normalized count data obtained from RNA-sequencing of the 12 brain samples.
 This data is stored in a comma separated values (CSV) file as a 2-dimensional matrix, with **each row corresponding to a gene and each column corresponding to a sample**.

 <img src="../img/counts_view.png" width="900">

 ### The metadata
 We have another file in which we identify **information about the data** or **metadata**.
 Our metadata is also stored in a CSV file.
 In this file, each row corresponds to a sample and each column contains some information about each sample.